bogdaaamn/deta-typescript-express-starter/README.md

 # Deta Typescript Express Starer

-This is a starer template for a Deta project using Node, Express and Typescript.
+This is a starter template for a Deta project using Node, Express and Typescript.

 ## Uses